The Enduring Advantages of Representative Democracy: A Deep Dive into its Strengths

 III.
 Protection Against Tyranny and the Rule of the Majority

 A cornerstone advantage of representative democracy is its inherent safeguards against tyranny of the majority.
 In a pure direct democracy, the majority can potentially suppress the rights and interests of minority groups.
-Representative democracy, however, provides a crucial buffer.
+Even so, representative democracy, however, provides a crucial buffer.
 Elected representatives are expected to consider the needs and perspectives of all citizens, not just the majority.
 This often involves balancing competing interests and finding compromises that benefit the entire population.

 The existence of an independent judiciary plays a particularly critical role.
 The judiciary can review laws and government actions, ensuring that they conform to the constitution and protecting individual rights from potential encroachment by the majority.
 This helps maintain the rule of law and prevents the government from acting arbitrarily or oppressively, even if it has the support of the majority.